Venky044/Power_BI_Interactive_Sales_Analytics_Project/README.md

 ## Introduction
 <a id="introduction"></a>
-Welcome to the Maven Market Data Analyst GitHub Repository!
+Welcome to the Power BI Interactive Sales Analytics Project GitHub Repository!

 In the Power BI Interactive Sales Analytics Project, I created an interactive dashboard containing 3 pages: Topline performance, product details, and customer details.
 This dashboard serves as a comprehensive tool for analyzing key metrics and trends in sales, product performance, and customer behavior.